omiejung01/fuzikapp02/README.md

 # fuzikapp02
-This si for Fuzik App hosted at Digital Ocean
+This is for Fuzik App hosted at Digital Ocean